f5devcentral/f5-bd-FASTexample/README.md

-# This repo has examples of FAST template
+# This repo provides examples of FAST templates (Exchange 2016 & Sharepoint 2016)
 The F5 Application Services Templates extension, or FAST, provides a way to streamline deployment of AS3 applications onto BIG-IP.
 By using AS3 deployment patterns, or templates, configuring BIG-IP can be easier and less error prone.

 AS3 applications deployed through FAST can be managed using FAST.